 Skals et al (2014) Bacterial RTX toxins allow acute ATP release from human erythrocytes directly through the toxin pore.
 J Biol Chem 289 19098 PMID: 24860098

 Do you know of a great paper that uses TRO 19622 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for TRO 19622